ALTIBASE/Documents/Manuals/Altibase_7.3/eng/JDBC User's Manual.md

 java -Djava.util.logging.config.file=$ALTIBASE_HOME/sample/JDBC/Logging/logging.properties -DALTIBASE_JDBC_TRACE=true ...
 ```

-Altibase provide a logging.properties sample file in a directory of $ALTIBASE_HOME/sample/JDBC/Logging, and by using or referencing it the user can directly create a configuring file and use it Djava.util.logging.config.file property.
+Altibase provides a logging.properties sample file in a directory of $ALTIBASE_HOME/sample/JDBC/Logging, and by using or referencing it the user can directly create a configuring file and use it Djava.util.logging.config.file property.

 ##### Logger Types